๐Ÿ”ŸElementary Algebra

 Quadratic Functions

-• Variable rate of change means the function speeds up or slows down, unlike linear functions
+• Variable rate of change means the function speeds up or slows down as xx increases, unlike the steady change of a linear function

-Compare: Linear vs. Quadratic functions—linear functions have constant slope (straight line), while quadratic functions have changing slope (curved parabola).
-On exams, identify the highest power of xx to determine the type: power of 1 = linear, power of 2 = quadratic.
+Compare: Linear vs. Quadratic functions.
+Linear functions have constant slope (straight line), while quadratic functions have changing slope (curved parabola).
+To identify which type you're looking at, check the highest power of xx: power of 1 = linear, power of 2 = quadratic.

 Combining and Reversing Functions

-Advanced function work involves using functions together or undoing their operations.
-These concepts appear frequently in multi-step problems.
+These concepts involve using functions together or undoing their operations.
+They appear frequently in multi-step problems.

 Function Composition